banjo/contextfiles.nvim/README.md

 # contextfiles.nvim

-A Neovim plugin to scan, match, and format context files for use in AI assistants and other tools.
-Grab your favorite rules from e.g. `.cursor/rules` and use them to provide context to your AI assistant.
+A Neovim utility plugin to find related context files for a file.
+Scan for [Project files](https://docs.cursor.com/context/rules-for-ai) in your repository and add them to your LLM chats for optimal results.

 ## Features

 - 📁 Scan project directories for contextual rule files (e.g. `.cursor/rules`)
 - 🔍 Match files based on glob patterns in frontmatter (e.g. `match: "*.md"`)
 - ☁️ Fetch contexts from GitHub Gists
+- 🔨 Simple API - extend and do whatever you want with the files

 ## Installation